 Always export at 1080p.
 I've had rendering bugs at lower resolutions.
 1080p has been reliable.

 HeyGen changes things.
-Plan inclusions have shifted without much warning — translation minutes got reduced mid-cycle on one of my billing periods.
+In my experience, plan inclusions have shifted without much warning - translation minutes got reduced mid-cycle on one of my billing periods.
 Check what your plan includes before you start a production run, not after.

 Custom motion prompts are limited.
 You can prompt the avatar to gesture or move, but it only works well for clips under 10 seconds.
 For longer scenes, stick with the default natural movement.